mxahan/digital-cv/index.md

 ## Introduction
 ---
 I am Zahid Hasan.
-I am currently working as a postdoctoral research associate at UMBC.
+I am currently working as an NIH T15 research Fellow at the University of Buffalo.
 I have completed my Ph.D.
 Student in the IS Department at UMBC under the supervision of [Dr. Nirmalya Roy](https://mpsc.umbc.edu/nroy) in [MPSC laboratory](https://mpsc.umbc.edu/home).

 ## Research Interest